 In addition to these specific career opportunities, the firm is looking for growth opportunities, and therefore we also seek qualified attorneys, or even groups, at various levels of experience and in numerous fields of practice, who have a reasonable or excellent amount of portable business, whether in an existing area that we practice or in a new area that could be beneficial to our clients, present and future.

 Experience either in any of our existing practice areas or in any other practice area that might complement or enhance our existing practices would be of interest.
-For more information or to submit a resume, please send an e-mail to the attention of our Hiring Principal.

 It is McCandlish Lillard’s policy to offer Equal Employment Opportunity to all its applicants and employees.
 Employment decisions shall be based on merit, qualifications, and competence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age, sexual orientation or status as a protected veteran.